Egton

-Egton is a village and civil parish in the Scarborough local administration district of North Yorkshire county, England, about 5 mi west of Whitby, and located within the North York Moors National Park.
+Egton is a village and civil parish in the county of North Yorkshire, England, about 5 mi west of Whitby, and located within the North York Moors National Park.
 There is a nearby village called Egton Bridge, which is home to Egton railway station.

 The village was included in the Survey of English Dialects, published in various forms between 1962 and 1996.
 Unlike the other sites, a full book was written on the local dialect by Hans Tidholm.
 According to the 2011 UK census, Egton parish had a population of 448, a reduction on the 2001 UK census figure of 459.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 History

+Egton is mentioned in the Domesday Book as having three ploughlands and several leagues of woodland.
+The name derives from an Old English personal name, Ecga and the word tun, meaning Ecga's farmstead or settlement.
+The village was historically in the wapentake of Langbaurgh East, and in the petty sessional division of Whitby Strand.
+In 1974, the village and parish were moved from the old Whitby Rural District in the North Riding of Yorkshire, to the newer county of North Yorkshire.

+In 1269, a weekly market to be held each Wednesday was granted by Henry III.
+The king also granted the lord of the manor a yearly feast on the eve of St Hilda, the church's dedication.
+It appears that the market and feast-day ceased to be celebrated as a Tuesday only market was granted by William III c.
+1700.
+After the Reformation, Egton retained a number of Catholic families (recusants), this was due to the settlement being located near to the coast, and priests from Europe could be smuggled into one of the many sympathetic families in the area.

 Egton is an important local centre for family history.
 Prior to 1880, many important birth, marriage and death records were administered from Egton parish.
-The church in Egton holds detailed transcriptions of parish records.
-The cemetery is half a mile west, at the old church site.
+The church in Egton holds detailed transcriptions of parish records, but these only date as far back as 1622.
+The cemetery is half a mile west, at the old church site, the church being demolished in 1878.
 After 1870 many parishioners were buried at nearby Aislaby.